musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

   - By leveraging existing Kubernetes clusters, we can take advantage of built-in mechanisms for cost savings.
   - Additionally, since Argo Events and Argo Workflows are open-source, our solution avoids the ongoing costs associated with Snowpipe, making it a more budget-friendly option for organizations with high ingestion needs.

-Now that we have an example to work with, let’s see how we implement this architecture for the JavaSips data platform.
+Now that we have an example to work with, let’s see how we implement this architecture for the GloboLatte data platform.

 ## Create the Azure components
 To setup the foundation for our data ingestion platform, we'll start by deploying the necessary resources in Azure.
 The resources are defined and provisioned by Terraform.